-Obsessive compulsive disorder (OCD) is a mental health disorder that affects people of all ages and walks of life, and occurs when a person gets caught in a cycle of obsessions and compulsions.
+Obsessive compulsive disorder (OCD) is a mental health disorder that affects people of all ages and walks of life, and occurs when a person gets caught in a cycle of obsessions and compulsions .
 Obsessions are unwanted, intrusive thoughts, images, or urges that trigger intensely distressing feelings.
-Compulsions are behaviors an individual engages in to attempt to get rid of the obsessions and/or decrease his or her distress.
+Compulsions are behaviors an individual engages in to attempt to get rid of the obsessions and/or decrease distress.

 Most people have obsessive thoughts and/or compulsive behaviors at some point in their lives, but that does not mean that we all have “some OCD.”
-In order for a diagnosis of obsessive compulsive disorder to be made, this cycle of obsessions and compulsions becomes so extreme that it consumes a lot of time and gets in the way of important activities that the person values.
+In order for a diagnosis of OCD to be made, this cycle of obsessions and compulsions must be so extreme that it consumes a lot of time (more than an hour every day), causes intense distress, or gets in the way of important activities that the person values.

-Unfortunately, “obsessing” or “being obsessed” are commonly used terms in every day language.
-These more casual uses of the word means that someone is preoccupied with a topic or an idea or even a person.
-“Obsessed” in this everyday sense doesn’t involve problems in day-to-day living and even has a pleasurable component to it.
-You can be “obsessed” with a new song you hear on the radio, but you can still meet your friend for dinner, get ready for bed in a timely way, get to work on time in the morning, etc., despite this obsession.
-In fact, individuals with OCD have a hard time hearing this usage of “obsession” as it feels as though it diminishes their struggle with OCD symptoms.
+“Obsessing” or “being obsessed” are commonly used terms in everyday language.
+These more casual uses of the word mean that someone is preoccupied with a topic, an idea, or even a person.
+To be “obsessed” in this everyday sense doesn’t mean that a person has problems in their day-to-day living — there may even be a pleasurable component to their experience of being “obsessed.”
+For example, you can be “obsessed” with a new song you hear on the radio, but you can still meet your friend for dinner, get ready for bed in a timely way, get to work on time in the morning, etc., despite this obsession.

 Religious/Moral Obsessions (Scrupulosity)

-Compulsions are the second part of obsessive compulsive disorder.
-These are repetitive behaviors or thoughts that a person uses with the intention of neutralizing, counteracting, or making their obsessions go away.
-People with OCD realize this is only a temporary solution but without a better way to cope they rely on the compulsion as a temporary escape.
+Compulsions are repetitive behaviors or thoughts that a person uses with the intention of neutralizing, counteracting, or making their obsessions go away.
+People with OCD realize this is only a temporary solution, but without a better way to cope, they rely on compulsions nonetheless.
 Compulsions can also include avoiding situations that trigger obsessions.
-Compulsions are time consuming and get in the way of important activities the person values.
+They are time-consuming and get in the way of important activities the person values.